 You can stay in touch with all things ISyE through our news feed, by reading one of our publications, or attending one of our upcoming events.
 ISyE employs some of the world’s most experienced researchers in their fields who enjoy sharing their perspectives on a wide variety of topics.
 Our faculty is world-renowned and our students are intellectually curious.
 Our alumni can be found around the globe in leadership positions within a wide variety of fields.

-Nancy Sandlin is the director of development for the Stewart School of Industrial and Systems Engineering at Georgia Tech.
+Nancy Sandlin is the senior director of development for the Stewart School of Industrial and Systems Engineering at Georgia Tech.

 Sandlin is responsible for the design and implementation of a comprehensive program for private sector fundraising.
 She works with alumni, corporations, and others to help secure the resources needed to support faculty, students, programs, and more.
 Nancy has worked in the field of development at Georgia Tech since 1999, where she began in the College of Computing.
-Prior to her role as director of development for the Stewart School of Industrial and Systems Engineering, she worked in development for the School of Electrical and Computer Engineering.
+Prior to her role as senior director of development for the Stewart School of Industrial and Systems Engineering, she worked in development for the School of Electrical and Computer Engineering.